-fast track schedule, desire for parallel
+• fast track schedule, desire for parallel

-civil and module fabrication activities:

-site with limited access to skilled manpower and specialist equipment, high cost for their mobilisation to site:
+civil and module fabrication activities;site with limited access to skilled man-

-- harsh weather conditions with expectancy of low work efficiency at site; - utility and labour accommodation constraints at remote site location; - low expectancy of security at site from exposure to theft and unrest; desire for high quality welding and coat- - limited space at site location to allow - direct erection of modules at site;

-Iimited access to material needed for direct erection of modules at site.
+- power and specialist equipment, high cost for their mobilisation to site; - harsh weather conditions with expectancy of low work efficiency at site; - utility and labour accommodation constraints at remote site location; - low expectancy of security at site from exposure to theft and unrest; - desire for high quality welding and coating work; - limited space at site location to allow direct erection of modules at site; - limited access to material needed for direct erection of modules at site.

 RATE has been able to overcome many challenges related to constructability of these facilities by having an excellent fabrication partner for modular construction.
-With their extensive experience and working in close partnership with PATE units

-With their extensive experience and working in close partnership with RATE, units have been modularised such as the amine unit, dehydration unit, SWS, sulphur recovery and tail gas treating and incineration
+With their extensive experience and working in close partnership with RATE, units have been modularised such as the amine unit, dehydration unit, SWS, sulphur recovery and tail gas treating and incineration system.